yago-naga/yago3/README.md

 Facts can have a meta-fact `<extractionSource>`.
 This meta-fact can have a meta-fact `<extractionTechnique>`.
 There should be a finite set of techniques that does not grow with the data.

 Facts that do not have such an annotation are assumed to be trivially clean.

+## Packages

+Extractors are split into the following packages:

+* deduplicators: extractors aggregating results from previous ones, removing duplicate facts
+* extractors: abstract classes specifying the interfaces for extractors
+* followUp: classes implementing filtering and mapping postprocessing steps
+* fromGeonames: extractors working on Geonames
+* fromOtherSources: extractors working on Wordnet, Wikidata, etc.
+* fromThemes: extractors depending on other extractors
+* fromWikipedia: extractors working on Wikipedia dumps

 # Format